MarcoBackman/2021ESWContest_webOS_3007/README.md

 **About our project**<br>

-&nbsp&nbspThis project is conprised of two major sections: Hardware and Software.
+&nbsp;&nbsp; This project is conprised of two major sections: Hardware and Software.

-&nbsp&nbspIn the software section, we build an application program that suits well under webOS system architecture, regardless of its low level knowledge (e.g. kernal level, shell development).<br>
+&nbsp;&nbsp; In the software section, we build an application program that suits well under webOS system architecture, regardless of its low level knowledge (e.g. kernal level, shell development).<br>
-&nbsp&nbspOur development will only pursuit on logic architecture of the webpage, which is a webOS app, and visualization of the database that stores data from hardware system.<br>
+&nbsp;&nbsp; Our development will only pursuit on logic architecture of the webpage, which is a webOS app, and visualization of the database that stores data from hardware system.<br>

 ### Encodings.
 > We strickly regulate our code encoding to be in UTF-8 format.
 Use of any encoding format other then UTF-8 will be prohibited.